-Online casino gambling in Nova Scotia
+Online casino games in Nova Scotia

 Head into the casino section of the Atlantic lottery website to try a range of virtual casino games.
-There are three types of games available:
+There are three types of casino games available:

-- Slots: These make up most the games in the casino, with more than 40 titles available.
+- Slots: These make up most the games in the casino, with more than 40 slot titles available.
 Many of these slots are online versions of popular games from live casinos, from IGT and Scientific Games.
 Jackpot slots are available.
 Pools include both Powerbucks and MegaJackpots.

-- Table games: If you enjoy classic table games such as roulette and blackjack, you can play them for real money at the ALC lottery portal.
+- Table games: If you enjoy classic table games such as roulette and online blackjack, you can play them for real money at the ALC lottery portal.
 There are two versions of each of those games, alongside baccarat, Let It Ride, pai gow poker, three card poker and Ultimate Texas Hold’em.

 Sports betting in Nova Scotia

-If you want to try sports wagers, hit the Pro-Line link on the Atlantic Lottery website.
+If you want to try sports betting online, hit the Pro-Line link on the Atlantic Lottery website.
 Here you can place a range of bets on a variety of sports leagues.
 Wagering options include spread bets, totals, props and futures.
 You can also enter picks-style contests, competing with others from the Atlantic provinces in fantasy sports-style games.

 The ALC offers detailed information for anyone who may have gambling problems.
 This includes information for concerned friends/family members.
 The responsible gambling resources are available in the PlayWise area.
-In this section you can assess your play to see if you have stopped playing for enjoyment, with the option to self-exclude.
+In this section, you can assess your play to see if you have stopped playing for enjoyment, with the option to self-exclude.

 You’ll also find access to helplines.
-Call 1-888-347-8888 in Nova Scotia if you have any personal concerns, or concerns about someone else.
+Call 1-888-347-8888 in Nova Scotia if you have any personal concerns or concerns about someone else.
 By ensuring that people with problems are well looked after, the lottery can be kept safe for people who gamble recreationally.

 The profits from playing the lottery in the Atlantic provinces go to each of the provinces.
 In 2019-20, the Nova Scotia provincial government received $131.1 million.
 This money went toward education, infrastructure and health care.
 Of every $1 spent on the lottery in the Atlantic region, 92 cents stay in the provinces.

-Wrapping up: Nova Scotia lottery
+Wrapping up: Playing the Nova Scotia lottery online

 Players in Nova Scotia can sample a range of games via the Atlantic lottery.
 These go beyond the headline-grabbing big national draws.
 Alongside the Daily Grand, Lotto Max and Lotto 6/49, you can enter the Atlantic 49 and other daily draws.
 Retail scratch cards have prizes reaching the millions.